marcoferrer/kroto-plus/README.md

 Information and samples for legacy versions of kroto plus (pre protoc-gen) can be found [here](https://github.com/marcoferrer/kroto-plus/tree/v0.1.2)

 #### Credit
 This project relies on [Kotlin Poet](https://github.com/square/kotlinpoet) for building Kotlin sources.
-A big thanks to all it contributors.
+A big thanks to all of its contributors.